seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 Women!
 Help Heaven! men their creation mar
 In profiting by them.
 Nay, call us ten times frail;
 For we are soft as our complexions are,
-And credulous to false prints. …
+And credulous to false prints. ...

 **ANGELO**
-… I think it well:
+...
+I think it well:
-And from this testimony of your own sex—
+And from this testimony of your own sex---
 Since I suppose we are made to be no stronger
-Than faults may shake our frames—let me be bold;
+Than faults may shake our frames---let me be bold;
 I do arrest your words.
 Be that you are,
 That is, a woman; if you be more, you're none;
 If you be one, as you are well express'd